-Unlike press braking and stamping, extrusion allows for multiple cross-sections, wall thickness control, and the tooling costs are incredibly low.
-There are four main disadvantages to extrusion:
+Unlike press braking and stamping, extrusion allows for multiple cross-sections, wall thickness control, and incredibly low tooling costs.

-- No value-added activities during the process.
-Extrusion does not allow for any type of fabrication while the metal is being formed.
-Any added holes or features require secondary operations.
+- There are no value-added activities during the process.
+Extrusion does not allow for any type of fabrication while the metal is being formed, meaning that any added holes or features require secondary operations.

-- Requires secondary artificial aging process.
-Because the metal is pushed through the die while soft, it requires a trip through an aging oven once formed.
+- It requires a secondary artificial aging process.
+Since the metal is pushed through the die while soft, it requires a trip through an aging oven once formed.

 - Thin parts are a challenge.
 Although it is possible, extrusion isn’t the best way to form thin parts.
 As the parts are extruded, they are prone to tangling and deformation.

-- Extrusion requires a tremendous investment in equipment and tooling.
-The chemical structure of steel means it's difficult to make soft enough to force through the die.
-Steel extrusion is confined to only a handful of specialty companies globally, and they require very high order volumes to take a project.
+- It requires a tremendous investment in equipment and tooling.
+The chemical structure of steel means it's difficult to make soft enough to force through the die, and because of this, steel extrusion is confined to only a handful of specialty companies globally, each requiring high order volumes to take a project.

 Extrusion is best for projects with thick walled (.060” +) aluminum, non-steel, non-fabricated parts.

-Roll forming performs best for projects that require medium to high volumes, tight tolerances, and an attractive appearance.
+- Roll forming is fantastic for medium to high volumes, tight tolerances, and good looks.